-Three critical questions for authorities to answer in the SAMS approval process: Are most of the sargassum actions and operations used in well-established approaches?
+Three critical questions for authorities to answer in the SAMS approval process:

+Are most of the sargassum actions and operations based on the approaches in Section 3?

 Are the sargassum action and operation arrangements feasible for participatory MEL?

 Is there a strong enough organisational and societal culture to sustain adaptive practices?